Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2A/notes.md

 ## What I Learned

 - How to create a Linux user.
-- How to create a home directory for a new user.
+- How to create a home directory for a user.
-- How to verify a user with `id`.
+- How to set and test a password.
+- How to check password status.
-- How to set and test a user password.
+- How to lock and unlock user accounts.
+- How to modify user information.
-- How to inspect a user's `/etc/passwd` entry.
+- How to change a user's login shell.
+- How to check UID, GID, and group memberships.
+- How to inspect `/etc/passwd`.
-- How to modify user information with `usermod`.
+- How to configure account expiration.
-- How to configure password aging with `chage`.
+- How to configure password aging.
+- How to change a user's home directory.
-- How to set an account expiration date.
+- How to verify a user account.
 - How to delete a user and verify that the account no longer exists.